 Like workplace harassment, employment discrimination is prohibited by the California Fair Employment and Housing Act.
-The difference between harassment and discrimination in California employment law is that harassment involves behavior by supervisors or coworkers that is outside of their job description--such as abusive remarks or sexual propositions.
+The difference between harassment and discrimination is that harassment involves behavior by supervisors or coworkers that is outside of their job description--such as abusive remarks or sexual propositions.

 Discrimination, on the other hand, involves normal job functions--such as hiring, firing, and setting work conditions--that are conducted in a discriminatory way.

-The California employment discrimination lawyers at Shouse Law Group can help you navigate the process of filing a discrimination complaint with DFEH and--if it comes to that--filing a discrimination lawsuit against your employer.
+The lawyers at Shouse Law Group can help you navigate the process of filing a discrimination complaint with DFEH and--if it comes to that--filing a discrimination lawsuit against your employer.

 California employers are not permitted to retaliate against an employee who takes action in response to harassment or discrimination at work.

-California employees have the right to various forms of protected family and medical leave under laws that include
+California employees have the right to various forms of protected family and medical leave under state and federal laws that include